Tock Logo

 • Q&A

-• What is Tock (quickly; avoid re-hash of Session 0 Intro)?
-Who is using Tock as part of RoT solution today?
+• Who is using Tock in a RoT solution today?

-• What parts of "what defines a RoT" does Tock provide?
+• What components of a RoT does Tock provide?

-• What does Tock provide above and beyond bare metal / minimal RoT firmware?
+• How does Tock go above and beyond e.g. bare metal RoT firmware?

 12:00 [1h] Lunch